-In TDS 8.0, the explicit version has to be identified from the TLS handshake by using an Application-Layer Protocol Negotiation (ALPN) TLS extension [RFC7301].
-If ALPN is not present, the server has to assume the TDS 8.0 version has been sent.
-Version information sent in the LOGIN7 message data that is later in the flow does not have to be specified and ought to be ignored by both the client and server.
+In TDS 8.0, the explicit version must be identified from the TLS handshake by using an Application-Layer Protocol Negotiation (ALPN) TLS extension [RFC7301].
+If ALPN is not present, the server must assume the TDS 8.0 version has been sent.
+Version information sent in the LOGIN7 message data that is later in the flow does not have to be specified and should be ignored by both the client and server.